-■ Residence life graduate assistantships are open to qualified, full-time graduate students in any degree program.

-Residence life graduate assistants live in one of the university residence halls and provide services as needed by the Office of Residence Life and Housing in the management of the residence halls.
+Residence life graduate assistantships are available on a limited basis to qualified, full-time graduates in any degree program.
+Residence life graduate assistants are assigned to and receive room in one of the university residence halls and provide services as needed by the Office of Residence Life and Housing in the management of the residence halls.

 Residence life graduate assistantships require availability one week before and after the academic semester, as well as on evenings and weekends throughout the semester.
-However, in addition to the tuition waiver and stipend provided to graduate assistants, residence life graduate assistants receive room.